Accelerated Motion Correction with Deep Generative Diffusion Models: Methods

-As stated above, prior works have shown positive results when using score models to solve ill-posed inverse problems like sub-sampled image reconstruction \cite{jalal2021robust, martin_score, CHUNG_score}.
-In prior work, however, the forward model is assumed to be fixed and known throughout the reconstruction procedure.
-In our work, however, we assume that our forward operator $A_{\kappa}$ belongs to a restricted class of operators with unknown parameters $\kappa$ which must be learned during the inference.
-Another way of viewing this problem is as posterior sampling from the joint distribution $p(x,\kappa|y)$.
-Under this joint posterior, we arrive at the following update equations:
+As stated above, prior works have shown promising results when using deep generative diffusion models to solve ill-posed inverse problems like sub-sampled image reconstruction \cite{jalal2021robust, martin_score, CHUNG_score}.
+In most prior work, however, the forward model is assumed to be fixed and known throughout the reconstruction procedure.
+In our work, however, we assume that our forward operator $A_{\kappa}$ belongs to a restricted class of operators with unknown parameters $\kappa$ which must be learned during inference.
+Another way of viewing this problem is as posterior sampling from the joint distribution $p(\mathbf{x},\kappa|\mathbf{y})$.
+Under this joint posterior, we arrive at the following reverse time ODEs: